Allocation Assist

 Health is integral to Saudi Arabia’s government policy.
 The Health Sector Transformation Programme, a part of the Kingdom’s Vision 2030, is a blueprint to further develop Saudi Arabia’s healthcare infrastructure and restructure services and insurance to provide comprehensive, integrated healthcare.

-There is an emphasis on prevention and health promotion, especially decreasing the rates of smoking and obesity, improving road safety, and increasing average life expectancy within the kingdom.
+The kingdom emphasizes prevention and health promotion, focusing especially on decreasing smoking and obesity rates, improving road safety, and increasing the average life expectancy.

 What opportunities are there for Western-trained doctors?

-As the population of Saudi Arabia continues to grow and the healthcare sector expands, highly qualified and experienced healthcare professionals are sought after to address gaps in the workforce.
-Western-trained doctors, especially those with advanced fellowships post- specialisation are sought after to bring new skills and techniques to the country.
+As the population of Saudi Arabia continues to grow and the healthcare sector expands, the healthcare industry seeks highly qualified and experienced professionals to address workforce gaps.
+Western-trained doctors, especially those with advanced fellowships post-specialization, are sought after to bring new skills and techniques to the country and transform Saudi Arabia’s healthcare sector.

 References: